Cost of LivingUpdated May 2026

 How does Missoula compare to other west cities?

-Among western cities in our database, Missoula ranks near the middle for rent prices.
+Among western cities in our database, Missoula ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Helena and Great Falls.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Missoula?